Rainymood/rainymood.github.io/_posts/2023-08-06-unveiling-a-hidden-gem-achieving-a-10x-speedup-on-an-aws-athena-sql-query-with-zero-results-on-google.md

 ![](/../assets/2023-08-06-unveiling-a-hidden-gem-achieving-a-10x-speedup-on-an-aws-athena-sql-query-with-zero-results-on-google/2023-08-06-16-28-35.png)

+(Update 2023-08-07: My blog post is now the first hit, hehe)

-So this is kind of a hidden gem?
-An experimental feature that is not documented yet?
-It feels like I'm in possession of some forbidden black magic that no one is aware of, it feels to wrong.
-You can guess what happens next.
+It feels like I'm in possession of this forbidden jutsu that no one else knows and it feels great.
+Anyway, you can guess what we tried out next:

 ![](/../assets/2023-08-06-unveiling-a-hidden-gem-achieving-a-10x-speedup-on-an-aws-athena-sql-query-with-zero-results-on-google/2023-08-06-16-17-58.png)